What should be closed? And what should never be?

 To remember our own history

-This is a mess that we constantly need to compost, over the last ten years, it’s wild how people barrel into grassroots tech projects like #OMN behaving like paranoid fuckwits — wreaking havoc and then scampering off to nurse their self-inflicted wounds.
+To start to make things better this is a mess that we constantly need to compost, over the last ten years, it’s wild how people barrel into grassroots tech projects like #OMN behaving like paranoid #fuckwits, wreaking havoc and then scampering off to nurse their self-inflicted wounds.
 This nasty pattern repeats so often it feels badly scripted.
 And yes, this is VERY crap behaviour.
 Please, try not to do this.
 Thanks.

 I have had a working, growing plan for the last 20 years: to use #hashtags to seed affinity groups of action.
 This isn’t tech, it’s about creating the movement that actually make a difference. #Hashtags are more than metadata; they’re flags, rallying points, paths leading through the chaos.
-And in this #Fediverse based reboot of the #openweb, we finally have the space to wield them to have an effect.
+And in this #Fediverse based reboot of the #openweb, we finally have the space to take this path to push the needed change and challenge.

 The commons won’t protect itself.
 We haven’t yet effectively used the openings we have to defend our digital commons.
 Over the last 5 years, we have pushed to expand this space, as history shows, the best defence is an active attack, not with weapons, but with action, storytelling, and a refusal to let the #mainstreaming mess suffocate this motivation.